istio/istio.io/_docs/tasks/security/authn-policy.md

 * Know how to verify mTLS setup (recommend to walk through [testing Istio mutual TLS authentication]({{home}}/docs/tasks/security/mutual-tls.html))

-* Have a Kubernetes cluster with Istio installed (either with or without mTLS, but preferred without as the tasks will show the way to enable mTLS with policy)
+* Have a Kubernetes cluster with Istio installed, without mTLS.
+See [the Istio installation task]({{home}}/docs/setup/kubernetes/quick-start.html) and follow step 5a.

 * For demo, create two namespaces `foo` and `bar`, and deploy [httpbin](https://github.com/istio/istio/tree/master/samples/httpbin) and [sleep](https://github.com/istio/istio/tree/master/samples/sleep) with sidecar on both of them.
 Also, run another sleep app without sidecar (to keep it separate, run it in `legacy` namespace)